berkeoznalbant/Obico2HomeAssistant/README.md

 * In the `PrintFailure` function, change the `device_id` to your printer camera
 * You may want to change the path of the camera snapshot
 * I personally use Telegram for my notifications, you may wish to change the notifications to your liking
+* Configure Obico-Server to use `Webhook` and point it at your Home Assistant `https://hass.lan/api/webhook/CHANGE-ME`

+## Issues:
+* Occasionally receive double notifications for prints starting?